dolftenhave/nvim-tmux-colorsync.nvim/README.md

 ### Example-Implementation

-This example updates parts of the status bar every time neovim changes mode, like in the preview video at the top.
-It sources it's colors from lualine components.
+This example updates parts of the status bar every time neovim changes mode.
+Like in the preview video at the top, the plugin sources it's colors from lualine components.

 ```lua
 local color_sync = require("nvim-tmux-colorsync").setup({